 Examination Room B — The Integration Chamber

-The 72-hour preparation begins here: sensory deprivation to quiet the patient's neural noise, neurochemical balancing to prepare the brain's receptor systems, and a series of conversations with Park that she calls "the briefing" — explaining to the patient, in precise clinical terms, what they are about to experience, what the fragment will feel like, and what to do if the integration becomes overwhelming.
+The 72-hour preparation sequence begins here: sensory deprivation to quiet neural noise, neurochemical balancing to prepare receptor systems, and what Park calls "the briefing" — a series of conversations in which she explains, in precise clinical terms, what the patient is about to experience, what the fragment will feel like, and what to do if the integration becomes overwhelming.
+Seven patients have completed this sequence.
+None have had a psychotic break.

 The Containment Room